Will the Meek Inherit Argentina in 2019?

 Soon after Macri became president, he settled the long-standing government debt disputes with old bondholders.
 Then he quickly sold tens of billions of dollars in bonds, much of it in dollars.
 Export tax cuts balanced against reckless bond issuance and government spending increases produced economic instability that ended in a record $56.3 billion loan from the IMF in the summer of 2018.

-World Bank data on government spending as percentage of GDP shows Macri’s first two years surpassing Kirchner’s final two years.
+World Bank data on government spending as a percentage of GDP shows Macri’s first two years surpassing Kirchner’s final two years.
 Macri keeps propping up the peso with borrowed IMF money and without regard for Argentina’s debt burden.
 Wrestling the peso into submission is a fool’s errand, one the IMF is more than complicit in.
 Ex-IMF staffer Hector Torres writes in Project Syndicate that about 90 percent of the IMF loan ($51.2 billion) “would be disbursed before Argentina’s next presidential election in late 2019.”

 Run on Peso